fac-members/fac-slides/src/slides/term-1/support-circle-1/index.md

 ---

-Join Discord and come to our weekly meetups
+Join Discord and come to our Tuesday meetups

 ---